Now that staff are returning to offices across the UK, you need to make sure they are returning to a safe and secure environment.

 - Who is responsible for PAT testing hired equipment?

-- Do I need to shut down my computer/equipment when the PAT testing takes place?
+- Do I need to shut down my equipment when PAT testing takes place?

 - Do I need to get PAT testing arranged for home workers?

 - What does a PAT test cost?